-The tech boom of the past decade or two has revolutionized the best trail tech and the way we plan, undertake, document and celebrate outdoor adventures.
-Modern technology – everything from smartwatches and GPS units to GoPros and Instagram – has become an integral part of the journey.
+The best hiking technology has kept pace with the tech boom of the past decade or so.
+It has revolutionized the way we plan, undertake, document and celebrate outdoor adventures.
+For many, modern technology – everything from smartwatches and GPS units to GoPros and Instagram – has become an integral part of the journey.

-Ultimately, if you can avoid the pitfalls, modern technology can significantly enhance your outdoor experiences, boosting your confidence, increasing safety, improving efficiency and amplifying the fun.
-So there’s no need to be a Luddite – instead, embrace modern technology and become a 21st-century adventurer with our top four guide to trail tech.
+Ultimately, if you can avoid the pitfalls, hiking technology can significantly enhance your outdoor experiences.
+Just like the best camping tech, it can boost your confidence, increase safety, improve efficiency and amplify the fun.
+So there’s no need to be a Luddite – instead, embrace modern technology and become a 21st-century adventurer with our top four guide to the best hiking technology.

 Perhaps the best of all these functions is a smart phone’s GPS capabilities.
-With apps such as Komoot, OS Maps or Viewranger, you can plot routes, track your journeys and pinpoint your location – it’s an all-in-one navigation solution.
-You can download 1:25,000 Ordnance Survey maps to your phone, so they load even if you don’t have reception; and with a power pack such as the Anker PowerCore 20100 you’ll never run out of battery.
+With apps such as komoot, OS Maps or Viewranger, you can plot routes, track your journeys and pinpoint your location – it’s an all-in-one navigation solution.
+You can download 1:25,000 Ordnance Survey maps to your phone, so they load even if you don’t have reception; and with a power pack such as the Anker PowerCore 20100, or even a solar charger, you’ll never run out of battery.

-It is best practice to carry paper maps alongside your phone, but all being well you might never use them.
-Aside from map apps, there are a myriad of other exciting and useful apps for adventures: PeakFinder uses augmented reality technology to ingeniously let you identify mountain peaks on the horizon, for example, while British Hills cleverly enables you to log your hill-climbing exploits.
+So, what wins in the battle of map and compass vs GPS.
+Well, it is best practice to carry paper maps alongside your phone, but all being well you might never use them.
+Aside from map apps, there are a myriad of other exciting and useful apps for adventures: PeakFinder uses augmented reality technology to ingeniously let you identify mountain peaks on the horizon, while British Hills cleverly enables you to log your hill-climbing exploits.

 And then, of course, let’s not forget the Spotify and Netflix apps – combine them with a pair of rugged Jaybird Vista outdoor headphones and you have an entertainment system in your pocket.
 Long train and plane journeys, or wet nights in a tent, will no longer be so boring.